 Save for flashbacks, it's always early summer in Higurashi no Naku Koro nibecause the same month, June of 1983, is repeating over and over, thanks to the influence of a local deity who refuses to let all the main characters stay dead.

-In every Pokémon Region Ash travels through, the weather is almost always sunny and bright.
+In every region Ash travels through in the Pokémon anime, the weather is almost always sunny and bright unless the plot demands otherwise.
 In Best Wishes, we do see the change from spring to summer in the Deerling but otherwise the weather remains the same.

 Anime in school settings is usually forced to follow the sequence of the year.
 Ready examples are The Melancholy of Haruhi Suzumiya and even the otherwise rather minimalistic Doki Doki School Hours.
 They do not, of course, always show it, and in many we are simply supposed to take their word for it that time is passing.
 In some cases, montages of the semester readily don't show any other season (even when it's implied that a year has passed).